 UNDERTOW Definition Meaning - Merriam-Webster The meaning of UNDERTOW is the current beneath the surface that sets seaward or along the beach when waves are breaking upon the shore How to use undertow in a sentence

-The differences between rip currents, undertows and rip tides Beachgoers feel like they are being sucked underwater when the wave breaks over their head - this is an undertow Bathers will tumble around roughly, but this return flow only goes a short distance to the next breaking wave
+The differences between rip currents, undertows and rip tides Beachgoers feel as if they are being sucked underwater when a wave breaks over their heads - this is an undertow Bathers will tumble around roughly, but this return flow only goes a short distance to the next breaking wave

 Undertow | Coastal Currents, Rip Currents, Wave Action | Britannica Undertow, a strong seaward bottom current returning the water of broken waves back out to sea There is in fact no such current in a gross sense, for the overall flow of surface water toward the shore in a surf zone is very small The water actually thrown up on the shore by breaking waves does